Thursday 16 March 2023

 Wellcome Trust Lecture Hall, The Royal Society, 6-9 Carlton House Terrace, London, SW1Y 5AG

+In March 2023, Oxford alumni from across London welcomed Professor Tracey to the city.
 At her Admission Ceremony, Professor Tracey outlined four key areas which will be central to her tenure as Vice-Chancellor: Education and Teaching; Discovery and Translational Research; Local and Global Engagement; and People.
-Join us to hear the Vice-Chancellor discuss these themes in-depth, followed by an opportunity for you to ask questions.
-Drinks and canapes will be served after the presentation.
+The Vice-Chancellor discussed these themes in-depth, followed by an opportunity for alumni to ask questions before drinks and canapes.

 I will be an advocate for Oxford like no other, because I know – in detail – what great things we offer and have yet to offer this city, this country and the world, whether that’s via knowledge generation, through discovery research, or knowledge transfer, through our world-class teaching.
 I will be relentless in championing what we do and making sure that the Oxford that I know, live, and breathe, is the one that people get to hear about.